MilosPopov007/Cryptocurrencies/README.md

 ![This is an image](https://github.com/MilosPopov007/Cryptocurrencies/blob/main/Resources/3D.png)<br><br>

-the transformation of the tradable cryptocurrency data was done by using the MinMaxScaler() function.<br> This transformation was necessary to scale the TotalCoinSupply and TotalCoinsMined columns between the given range of zero and one, so that they can be used in the K-means clustering algorithm.
+The transformation of the tradable cryptocurrency data was done by using the MinMaxScaler() function.<br> This transformation was necessary to scale the TotalCoinSupply and TotalCoinsMined columns between the given range of zero and one, so that they can be used in the K-means clustering algorithm.

 After the transformation, we created a new DataFrame with the scaled data, CoinName, and Class columns.
 We then used this DataFrame to create a scatter plot of the scaled TotalCoinsMined and TotalCoinSupply columns, which allowed us to visually inspect the distribution of the different cryptocurrency clusters.<br><br>